 Managers who successfully create purposeful urgency have an acute understanding of basic physics.

-Newton’s first law of motion basically states – there’s a natural tendency of objects (your people) to just keep on doing what they’ve been doing, unless acted upon by an unbalanced force.
+Newton’s first law of motion basically states that there’s a natural tendency of objects (your people) to just keep on doing what they’ve been doing, unless acted upon by an unbalanced force.
 YOU, the manager, are the unbalancing force!

 Effective managers, of course, never use force or coercion to persuade others; they leverage their hard-earned trusting relationships to influencing others into new ways of operating.